oanhnguyenolivia/TennisOutcomePrediction/README.md

 <br />

 <h2>Models Implemented</h2>
-Naive Model: A baseline model that predicts outcomes based on simple heuristics or assumptions without sophisticated learning.
+Naive Model: A baseline model that predicts outcomes based on simple heuristics or assumptions without sophisticated learning. <br />
-Logistic Regression: A machine learning model that predicts match outcomes by learning a linear relationship between player features and the probability of winning.
+Logistic Regression: A machine learning model that predicts match outcomes by learning a linear relationship between player features and the probability of winning.<br />
 Elo Rating System: A widely-used rating system that updates player ratings based on match outcomes.
-The difference in player ratings is used to predict the probability of winning.
+The difference in player ratings is used to predict the probability of winning.<br />
-Glicko Rating System: An extension of the Elo system that includes a measure of rating reliability (RD), which adjusts based on match frequency and outcomes.
+Glicko Rating System: An extension of the Elo system that includes a measure of rating reliability (RD), which adjusts based on match frequency and outcomes.<br />
 TrueSkill: Developed by Microsoft, this system is used for ranking players in games.
 It models player skills as a Gaussian distribution and updates based on match outcomes.

 <h2>Conclusion</h2>